cosmos72/stmx/README.md

 See the included file [doc/benchmark.md](doc/benchmark.md) for performance considerations and a lot of raw numbers.

-The short version is: as of April 2013, on a fast PC (Core i5 @ 3GHz or better) with a fast Common Lisp (SBCL or better), STMX can execute up to 1.5 millions transactions per second per CPU core.
+The short version is: as of April 2013, on a fast home PC (Core i5 @ 3GHz or better) with a fast Common Lisp (SBCL or better), STMX can execute up to 2 millions transactions per second per CPU core.

 Taking as a small but somewhat realistic example the [dining philosophers](example/dining-philosophers.lisp),